College of Arts and Humanities

 Associate Director: Taras W. Matla

-The University of Maryland Art Gallery presents exhibitions, lectures, film series, residencies, and publications focusing on art and visual culture.
-Opportunities for museum training and arts management experience are available to students through intern and work-study positions.
+The University of Maryland Art Gallery collects, displays, and interprets art from diverse cultures.
+Its exceptional teaching collection-- ranging from antiquity to the present-- allows students, faculty, and the surrounding community to learn about art from around the world in one building.
+Opportunities for museum training and arts management experience are available to students through graduate assistantships and work-study positions.

 David C. Driskell Center for the Study of the Visual Arts and Culture of African Americans and the African Diaspora